MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 VALUES (IDENT_CURRENT('SalesLT.Customer'), IDENT_CURRENT('SalesLT.Address'), 'Home', '16765338-dbe4-4421-b5e9-3836b9278e63', GETDATE());
 ```

-1. Select **&#x23f5;Run** at the top of the query window, or press the <kbd>F5</kbd> key.
+1. Select **&#x23f5;Run** at the top of the query window, or press the <kbd>F5</kbd> key to run the code.
-1. Note the results messages:
+2. Note the results messages:

-```
-(1 row affected)
+> (1 row affected)
+>
-(1 row affected)
+> (1 row affected)
+>
-Msg 2627, Level 14, State 1, Line 48Violation of UNIQUE KEY constraint 'AK_CustomerAddress_rowguid'.
+> Msg 2627, Level 14, State 1, Line 48Violation of UNIQUE KEY constraint 'AK_CustomerAddress_rowguid'.
 Cannot insert duplicate key in object 'SalesLT.CustomerAddress'.
 The duplicate key value is (16765338-dbe4-4421-b5e9-3836b9278e63).
-```

 Two rows are added, one to the Customer table and one to the Address table.
 However, the insert for the CustomerAddress table failed with a duplicate key error.
-The database is now corrupted as there's no link between the new customer and their address.
+The database is now inconsistent as there's no link between the new customer and their address.

+To fix this, you'll need to delete the two rows that were inserted.

+3. Right click the **AdventureWorks** connection and select **New Query**.
+A new query window is displayed with a connection to the AdventureWorks database.
+4. Enter the following T-SQL code into the new query window: and run it to delete the inconsistent data:

+```
+DELETE SalesLT.Customer
+WHERE CustomerID = IDENT_CURRENT('SalesLT.Customer');

+DELETE SalesLT.Address
+WHERE AddressID = IDENT_CURRENT('SalesLT.Address');
+```

+> **Note**: This code only works because you are the only user working in the database.
+In a real scenario, you would need to ascertain the IDs of the records that were inserted and specify them explicitly in case new customer and address records had been inserted since you ran your original code.

 ## Insert data as using a transaction

 All of these statements need to run as a single atomic transaction.
 If any one of them fails, then all statements should fail.
 Let's group them together in a transaction.

-1. In the query window add a `BEGIN TRANSACTION` statement before all the other T-SQL.
-Then at the end of all the transactions add a `COMMIT TRANSACTION`.
+1. Switch back to the original query window, and modify the code to enclose the original INSERT statements in a transaction, like this:

 ```
 BEGIN TRANSACTION;

-...
-SQL statements
+INSERT INTO SalesLT.Customer (NameStyle, FirstName, LastName, EmailAddress, PasswordHash, PasswordSalt,    rowguid, ModifiedDate)
+VALUES (0,  'Norman','Newcustomer','norman0@adventure-works.com','U1/CrPqSzwLTtwgBehfpIl7f1LHSFpZw1qnG1sMzFjo=','QhHP+y8=',NEWID(), GETDATE());

+INSERT INTO SalesLT.Address (AddressLine1, City, StateProvince, CountryRegion, PostalCode, rowguid,    ModifiedDate) VALUES ('6388 Lake City Way', 'Burnaby','British Columbia','Canada','V5A 3A6',NEWID(), GETDATE());

+INSERT INTO SalesLT.CustomerAddress (CustomerID, AddressID, AddressType, rowguid, ModifiedDate) VALUES (IDENT_CURRENT('SalesLT.Customer'), IDENT_CURRENT('SalesLT.Address'), 'Home', '16765338-dbe4-4421-b5e9-3836b9278e63', GETDATE());

 COMMIT TRANSACTION;
 ```

-1. Select **&#x23f5;Run** at the top of the query window, or press the <kbd>F5</kbd> key.

-    Note that exactly the same thing happens.
-Two new rows are inserted and an error happens.
+2. Run the code, and note that exactly the same thing happens.
+Two new rows are inserted and an error occurs for the third record.

+3. Switch back to the query window containing the DELETE statements, and run it to delete the inconsistent data.

 ## Handle errors in a transaction

 Using transactions on their own without handling errors won't solve the problem.
-Nowhere in the code are we using a `ROLLBACK` statement.
+Nowhere in the code are we using a ROLLBACK statement.
 We need to combine batch error handling and transactions to resolve our issue.

-1. Replace the contents of the query window with this T-SQL.
+1. Switch back to the original query window, and modify the code to enclose the transaction in a TRY/CATCH block, and use the ROLLBACK TRANSACTION statement if an error occurs.

 ```
 BEGIN TRY
 BEGIN TRANSACTION;

 	INSERT INTO SalesLT.Customer (NameStyle, FirstName, LastName, EmailAddress, PasswordHash, PasswordSalt,    rowguid, ModifiedDate)
-    VALUES (0,  'Caroline','Vicknair','caroline0@adventure-works.com','U1/CrPqSzwLTtwgBehfpIl7f1LHSFpZw1qnG1sMzFjo=','QhHP+y8=',NEWID(), GETDATE());
+	VALUES (0,  'Norman','Newcustomer','norman0@adventure-works.com','U1/CrPqSzwLTtwgBehfpIl7f1LHSFpZw1qnG1sMzFjo=','QhHP+y8=',NEWID(), GETDATE());

     INSERT INTO SalesLT.Address (AddressLine1, City, StateProvince, CountryRegion, PostalCode, rowguid,    ModifiedDate) VALUES ('6388 Lake City Way', 'Burnaby','British Columbia','Canada','V5A 3A6',NEWID(), GETDATE());